dynaroars/dig/README.md

 - **Benchmarks**: The DIG project also produces a large set of **NLA** [benchmark programs](https://github.com/dynaroars/dig/tree/dev/benchmark) that contain nonlinear invariants.
 Many of these programs are used in the annual SV-COMP (Software verification competition), e.g., [`dig-nla`](https://gitlab.com/sosy-lab/benchmarking/sv-benchmarks/-/tree/main/c/nla-digbench) and [`dig-nla-scaling`](https://gitlab.com/sosy-lab/benchmarking/sv-benchmarks/-/tree/main/c/nla-digbench-scaling).

-This [page](./EXAMPLES.md) has various examples demonstrating the power of DIG.

 <details>